Lincoln Memorial University John J. Duncan, Jr. School of Law

 In addition, LMU Law has partnered with Themis Bar Review to provide academic support and bar exam-related workshops, programs, materials, resources, and diagnostic assessments to every student throughout law school.
 Prior to graduation, LMU Law provides all of its students free access to the full Themis Bar Review course.

-Learn more about career placement and bar passage at LMU Law
+Learn more about career placement at LMU Law

 Tuition and Aid